Engineering at King's – our plans for the future

 Find out about the history of Engineering within the Faculty on our Faculty history page.

-Listed below, is the range a range of Engineering related degree courses at undergraduate and postgraduate level, based in the Department of Informatics, the Department of Physics and the Department of Biomedical Engineering, that we currently offer at King’s.
+Listed below, is the range of Engineering related degree courses at undergraduate and postgraduate level, based in the Department of Informatics, the Department of Physics and the Department of Biomedical Engineering, that we currently offer at King’s.

 Biomedical Engineering (BEng)